 Changes are always applied directly to the main development branch, called "blead".
 Some patches may be backported to a maintenance branch.
-If you think your patch is appropriate for the maintenance branch, please explain why when you submit it.
+If you think your patch is appropriate for the maintenance branch (see "MAINTENANCE BRANCHES" in perlpolicy), please explain why when you submit it.